ErnieTech101/WSJT-ADIF-Log-Visualizer/README.md

 ## 1. Install Python 3.x first if you haven't done so already.
 You can download from https://www.python.org/downloads/windows/

-## 1. Download the wsjtx-log-mapper.zip file from this Github repository directly to your PC
+## 1A.
+Download the wsjtx-log-mapper.zip file from this Github repository directly to your PC.

-- Option 1: Download and un-zip into the WSJT-X local user directory: C:\Users\<your_user_name>\AppData\Local\WSJT-X. The advantage is that all the files are contained in the directory with required wsjtx_log.adi log file.
+- Option 1 (Recommended): Download and un-zip into the WSJT-X local user directory: C:\Users\<your_user_name>\AppData\Local\WSJT-X.
+The advantage is that all the files are contained in the same directory with required wsjtx_log.adi log file.
 Nice and tidy.
+* Note that if you can't find this directory, the AppData folder may be hidden.

-- Option 2: Download and un-zip into a separate directory under C:\ For instance, C:\wsjtx-webserver.
-This keeps all the files separate from the user's WSJT-X files but requires a symlink to C:\Users\<your_user_name>\AppData\Local\WSJT-X\wsjtx_log.adi be created in that separate directory so the wsjtx_log.adi file can be found.
+- Option 2: Download and un-zip into a separate directory such as C:\wsjtx-webserver.
+This keeps all the files separate from your WSJT-X files but requires a symlink to C:\Users\<your_user_name>\AppData\Local\WSJT-X\wsjtx_log.adi be created in that separate directory so the wsjtx_log.adi file can be found.
 To do that, open a CMD window as Administrator, CD to the desired directory where you un-zipped the download and issue the command:

                mklink "C:\Users\AppData\Local\WSJT-X\wsjtx_log.adi" "C:\wsjtx-webserver\wsjtx_log.adi"